 1999 – 2013

-The new emblem is a stylization of the previous version.
-The designers made it voluminous, metalized, with convex edges.
+The new emblem stylizes the previous version.
+The designers made it voluminous, metalized, and with convex edges.
 Shadows, highlights, and gradients support the 3D effect.
-In the middle, on a blue oblong background, there is white lettering “Volvo.”
+In the middle, on a blue oblong background, is white lettering “Volvo.”

 2013 – 2014

 In this version, the developers focused on the texture.
-Instead of a graphite color, there is now a silver chrome, so the circle looks like part of a rim or other part of the car.
-This logo has a lot of light highlights and specular highlights.
-A dark-gray border appears around the text panel.
+Instead of graphite, there is now silver chrome, so the circle looks like part of a rim or another part of the car.
+This logo has many light highlights and specular highlights.
+A dark gray border appears around the text panel.

 2014 – 2021

-The designers made the arrow more curly and narrowed the round band that forms a ring.
-They deepened the plate with the inscription, placing it between the right and left sides of the circle.
+The designers made the arrow more curly and narrowed the round band that formed a ring.
+They deepened the plate with the inscription, placing it between the circle’s right and left sides.
 The color in this version is unified – it has become much simpler, without gradients and mirrored surfaces.
 A slight dark shadow is present only on the inner top of the ring.
-Everything else is light gray, except for the background for the word “Volvo.”
+Everything else is light gray, except the background behind the word “Volvo.”

 2020 – today (wordmark)